Kiran Bhutani's Headshot

 Recent publications:

-4) Manju Raju, Kiran R. Bhutani and S. Arumugam: Changing and unchanging of F-Domination number of a graph,” Journal of Discrete Mathematical Sciences & Cryptography (to appear).
+6) Manju Raju, Kiran R. Bhutani and S. Arumugam: Changing and unchanging of F-Domination number of a graph,” Journal of Discrete Mathematical Sciences & Cryptography (submitted).

 Other Activities

-Perspectives on the Pandemic: On June 4, 2020, along with four other faculty at CUA, I participated in a webinar, "What History, Politics, and Math Teach Us about COVID-19."
+Perspectives on the Pandemic: Participated in a webinar, "What History, Politics, and Math Teach Us about COVID-19" with four colleagues from CUA

 Undergraduate Research: I actively encourage students to engage in undergraduate research, and to present their work to a broader audience.

-• Currently Dr. Ravi Kalpathy and I are mentoring an undergraduate student on a research project in random networks funded by the School of Arts & Sciences.
+• Currently, Dr. Ravi Kalpathy and I mentor an undergraduate student on a research project in random networks funded by the College of Arts and Sciences.

-• In summer 2020, I, along with Dr. Curtis Holliman and Dr. Ravi Kalpathy, mentored four undergraduates in summer research projects which were funded by the School of Arts & Science and the School of Engineering.
+• In summer 2020, along with Dr. Curtis Holliman and Dr. Ravi Kalpathy, I mentored four undergraduates in summer research projects which were funded by the College of Arts and Sciences and the School of Engineering.

-• In 2018, 2019 and 2021, mentored undergraduate students in research in graph theory.
+• In 2018, 2019, and 2021, I mentored undergraduate students in research in graph theory.
 They presented their findings at the Catholic University of America’s annual Research Day and made it to the list of finalists.

-University Service: I have served in various capacities for my Department, for the School of Arts & Sciences and the University: member (2004-2007) and alternate member (2007 - present) of the Committee on Appointment and Promotion of A&S, Dean Search Committee (spring 2016), Unit Standards Committee (2019-present), Chair of the first Part-time Faculty Committee (2015 - 2018), and more.
+University Service: I serve or have served in various capacities for my Department, for the College of Arts and Sciences, and for the University.
+I was a member (2004-2007) and a current alternate member (2007 - present) of the Committee on Appointment and Promotion for the College of Arts and Sciences, a former member of the Search Committee for a new Dean (2016), a current member of the Unit Standards Committee (2019-present), the inaugural Chair of the first Part-time Faculty Committee (2015 - 2018), as well as many more throughout the course of my University career.